 WoW does not actively support SLI or Crossfire.

-However, since this is not officially supported by the game, there can be certain hiccups.
-For instance, in the recent times there are issues with support for SLI on systems running DX12.
+However, there can be certain hiccups since the game does not officially support this.
+For instance, in recent times, there have been issues with support for SLI on systems running DX12.

 III.
 RAM Requirements for WoW